 43. If you can afford it hire a house cleaner once a fortnight or get your lawns mowed when they need it.
 Get the ironing done for you or use a virtual assistant to help in your business.

 44. Put a chalkboard up and ask everyone to write on it what they need or what has just run out.

 45. Keep a stash of birthday/gift cards, wrapping paper and stamps ready.

 46. Take copies of your driver’s licences, passports, credit cards etc and keep them in a safe place in case you lose the originals.
 You will have all the information you need quickly on hand.

 47. Have a place for everything and then keep everything in it’s place – much easier to find what you’re looking for when you need it.

 48. Keep or collect all your small change in one container.
 It’s easier to grab a few dollars when needed for bread and milk.

-49. Setup voicemail so you don’t have to answer the phone every time it rings.
+49. Get an answering machine and don’t feel like you have to answer the phone every time it rings.